puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

 ### Checking your application

-Get the routes of your components and open the URLs in the browser.
-Add the `/data` path to the consumer to see if the application works.
+Check the logs of your data-transformer microservice.
+You will see that he will start to log average data consumed from the data stream.

 ## High quality and secure Pipeline